About Our Team

 She was an invited speaker at the Symposium on Canada's Immigration and Refugee System hosted by the Canadian Centre for Policy Studies in Ottawa October 30, 2010.
 She was the keynote speaker at a lecture on Immigration Issues and Remedies sponsored by ACT! for Canada in Montreal on November 29, 2010.

-Julie Taub was also a key note speaker at a Conference on Immigration in Toronto, Toronto Talks on May 24, 2011.
+Julie Taub was a key note speaker at a Conference on Immigration in Toronto, Toronto Talks on May 24, 2011.
+Read about the discussion.

 Julie Taub, Witness before the Standing Committee on Citizenship and Immigration, House of Commons (CIMM) and Senate in Parliament of Canada